axiand/axiand/README.md

 ## 📫 How to reach me...
 Currently, probably the best way to reach out to me personally is over Discord: axi#0984.

-Though, you may be ignored if I don't know who you are, sorry.
+Though, you may be ignored if I don't know who you are, or if we have no mutual servers / friends, sorry.
 Consider submitting an issue instead if applicable.

 [Full README available here](https://github.com/axiand/axiand/blob/main/rm-long.md)